-Data regarding the pathophysiology and management of hot flashes in men with prostate cancer are scant.
-The limited data that exist suggest that hot flashes in men are related to changes in sex hormone levels that cause instability in the hypothalamic thermoregulatory center analogous to the proposed mechanism of hot flashes that occur in women.
+Data are scant regarding the pathophysiology and management of hot flashes in men with prostate cancer.
+The rate of hot flashes in men receiving androgen deprivation therapy is approximately 75%.
+The limited data suggest that hot flashes in men are related to changes in sex hormone levels that cause instability in the hypothalamic thermoregulatory center.
+This is analogous to the proposed mechanism of hot flashes that occur in women.
 As in women with breast cancer, hot flashes impair the quality of life for men with prostate cancer who are receiving androgen deprivation therapy.
 The vasodilatory neuropeptide, calcitonin gene–related peptide, may be instrumental in the genesis of hot flashes.

-One large, multisite study from France [44 ] randomly assigned men who were taking leuprorelin for prostate cancer to receive venlafaxine, 75 mg; cyproterone acetate (an antiandrogen), 100 mg; or medroxyprogesterone acetate, 20 mg, when they reported at least 14 hot flashes per week.
-All three treatments significantly reduced hot flashes, with cyproterone resulting in a 100% median reduction, medroxyprogesterone resulting in a 97% reduction, and venlafaxine resulting in a 57% reduction at 8 weeks.
+One large, multisite study from France randomly assigned men who were taking leuprorelin for prostate cancer to receive venlafaxine, 75 mg; cyproterone acetate (an antiandrogen), 100 mg; or medroxyprogesterone acetate, 20 mg, when they reported at least 14 hot flashes per week.
+All three treatments significantly reduced hot flashes, with cyproterone acetate resulting in a 100% median reduction, medroxyprogesterone resulting in a 97% reduction, and venlafaxine resulting in a 57% reduction at 8 weeks.
 More adverse events were reported with cyproterone acetate, including one serious adverse event (dyspnea) attributable to the drug.
-Venlafaxine was not associated with any serious adverse events and overall had a 20% adverse event rate attributable to the drug.
-Medroxyprogesterone was the most well-tolerated drug, with an adverse event rate of 12%, but with one serious event, urticaria.
-The most frequent side effects for all agents were related to gastrointestinal issues: nausea, constipation, diarrhea, and abdominal pain.[44 ]
+Venlafaxine was not associated with any serious adverse events and overall had a 20% adverse event rate.
+Medroxyprogesterone was the best-tolerated drug, with an adverse event rate of 12%, but with one serious event, urticaria.
+The most frequent side effects for all agents were gastrointestinal issues: nausea, constipation, diarrhea, and abdominal pain.

-Pilot studies of the efficacy of the SSRIs paroxetine and fluvoxamine suggest that these drugs decrease the frequency and severity of hot flashes in men with prostate cancer.[45 ,46 ] As in women with hormonally sensitive tumors, there are concerns about the effects of hormone use on the outcome of prostate cancer, in addition to other well-described side effects.[47 ]
+Pilot studies of the efficacy of the SSRIs paroxetine and fluvoxamine suggest that these drugs decrease the frequency and severity of hot flashes in men with prostate cancer.[64,65] As in women with hormonally sensitive tumors, there are concerns about the effects of hormone use on the outcome of prostate cancer, in addition to other well-described side effects.